 I-2.
-Replace the Teflon O-ring (located between halves).
-Discard the Schrader if present.
+Replace the Teflon O-ring (located between the halves).
+Discard Schrader if present.

 Be aware of the Teflon O-ring.
 Be sure to replace the O-ring to attain a proper seal.
 (The Teflon O-ring is located between the two halves of the flowrater).